 A strong funding mix has sustained work in the Salamonsen research group over the past 20 years, including funding from the NHMRC, National Institutes of Health (USA), World Health Organisation, Rockefeller Foundation, CONRAD/CICCR (USA), Schering AG, Merck-Serono Foundation (grants for Fertility Innovation) and Monash IVF, as well as a number of philanthropic organisations.

-Professor Salamonsen receives regular invitations to speak and to participate in specialist workshops, both nationally and internationally: in 2013-2014 alone, she gave 23 invited presentations.
+Prof Salamonsen receives regular invitations to speak and to participate in specialist workshops, both nationally and internationally: in 2013-2014 alone, she gave 23 invited presentations.

-Professor Salamonsen’s current research involves studying the genes and proteins involved in endometrial remodelling during the menstrual cycle as well as during embryo implantation and early pregnancy, using a variety of established human ex vivo and in vitro models together with genomic (e.g. microarrays, antisense technologies) and proteomic technologies.
+Prof Salamonsen’s current research involves studying the genes and proteins involved in endometrial remodelling during the menstrual cycle as well as during embryo implantation and early pregnancy, using a variety of established human ex vivo and in vitro models together with genomic (e.g. microarrays, antisense technologies) and proteomic technologies.

 She has formed strategic collaborations with specialist clinicians to translate basic research findings into clinically relevant research, including identifying new diagnostics and treatments for disorders of the uterus (such as endometriosis, abnormal uterine bleeding and endometrial infertility).